bitcoinops/bitcoinops.github.io/CONTRIBUTING.md

 ## Topics pages

 New topics pages are added to https://bitcoinops.org/en/topics periodically.
+If you are interested in writing a new topic page, please contact the Optech maintainers.

 Additionally, new links are added to the existing topics pages every week in the same pull request as for that week's newsletter.
 The most efficient way to review the changes is to look at the diff and verify that the links work.
 You can check the links locally or on the netlify preview:

 - Checkout the branch locally.
 - (If testing locally) run `make preview` in one terminal, to serve the site locally on port 4000.